May 03, 2022

 The best places to stay up-to-date about what we're currently working on are GitHub issues and our public roadmap.

-You can also engage in conversations in our Slack channel, start a discussion on GitHub or join one of the many Prisma meetups around the world.
+You can also start a discussion on GitHub or join one of the many Prisma meetups around the world.

 If you never want to miss any news from the Prisma community, follow us on Twitter.